pulsar-edit/chocolatey/README.md

+# :lock: This was no longer maintained by upstream, so it's archived here.

 This repository contains source code and templates for building a [Chocolatey](http://chocolatey.org) package for [Atom](http://atom.io).
 The package can be downloaded from the